labmlai/app/readme.md

 We also have a small [AWS instance running](https://web.lab-ml.com). and you are welcome to use it.
 Please consider using your own installation if you are running lots of experiments.
 Thanks.

+### Notable Features

+* **Model Gradients, Activations and Parameters:** Now you can track and compare these indicators independently.
+We provide a separate analysis for each of the indicator types.
+* **Summary and Detail Views:** Summary views would help you to quickly scan and understand your model progress.
+You can use detail views for more in-depth analysis.
+* **Track only what you need:** You can pick and save the indicators that you want to track in the detail view.
+This would give you a customised summary view where you can focus on specific model indicators.

 ### How to use it ?

 1. Go to  the [App](https://web.lab-ml.com) and generate a **token**.